Student Rights and Responsibilities Appendices

-- FCPS is not responsible for any device or data loss, theft, damage, or other associated costs of replacement or repair as a result of a student participating in the BYOD initiative.
+- FCPS is not responsible for any device or data loss, theft, damage, or other associated costs of replacement or repair of a personal device as a result of a student participating in the BYOD initiative.

-- FCPS staff will not be responsible for storing, supporting or troubleshooting student-owned devices.
+- FCPS staff will not be responsible for storing, supporting, or troubleshooting personal devices.

 - FCPS reserves the right to monitor and investigate all devices and activities on the FCPS network.
 The device may also be confiscated by school officials in accordance with the SR&R.

 Regulation 6410, Appropriate Use of Fairfax County Public Schools' Network and Internet Resources